tommybaw/Python-API-Guide/README.md

 This will take you more time than previous assignments

-*Hint*

-For the third bullet, you will need to set a primary key.
-Will any of the columns work?
+*Hint: For the third bullet, you will need to set a primary key.
+Will any of the columns work?*

 ----
 ## Homework 5: Adding a cron job